coq/coq/CODE_OF_CONDUCT.md

 - **Be careful in the words that you choose.**
   We are a community of professionals, and we conduct ourselves professionally.
   Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.
-This includes, but is not limited to:
-  * Violent threats or language directed against another person.
-  * Discriminatory jokes and language.
-  * Posting sexually explicit or violent material.
+  * Violent language or threats or personal insults have no chance to resolve a dispute or to let a discussion florish.
+Worse, they can hurt durably, or generate durable fears.
+They are thus unwelcome.
+  * Not everyone is comfortable with sexually explicit or violent material, even as a joke.
+In an online open multicultural world, you don't know who might be listening.
+So be cautious and responsible with your words.
-  * Posting (or threatening to post) other people's personally identifying information ("doxing").
+  * Discussions are online and recorded for posterity; we all have our right for privacy and online gossiping as well as posting or threatening to post other people's personally identifying information is unwelcome.
-  * Personal insults, especially those using racist or sexist terms.
-  * Unwelcome sexual attention.
-  * Advocating for, or encouraging, any of the above behavior.
-  * Repeated harassment of others.
-In general, if someone asks you to stop, then stop.
 - **Remember that what you write in a public online forum might be read by many people you don't know.**
   Consider what image your words will give to outsiders of the development